josephgonzales01/k8s-the-hard-way-with-vbox/README.md

 - Makes the control plane horizontally scalable and fault-tolerant
 - Snapshot provides a recovery point in case of issues with the load balancer

-## Step 6: Configure All Nodes
+## Step 6: Configure Hostname Resolution on All Nodes

 ### Steps:

-**Execute these commands on all 5 VMs (load balancer, both control planes, and both workers)**
+**Bootup and execute these commands on all 5 VMs (load balancer, both control planes, and both workers)**

-You can use any of the access methods described in the "How to Execute Commands on Nodes" section:
+You can use any of the access methods described

-- Direct console access through VirtualBox
+- Direct to each VMs terminal
-- SSH from your Windows host: `ssh k8sadmin@192.168.56.XX`
+- SSH from your Windows host cmd or through putty: `ssh k8sadmin@192.168.56.XX`
 - SSH from another VM: `ssh k8sadmin@192.168.56.XX`

 1. Update /etc/hosts with all node IPs: